SMitra1993/.NETInterrogation/2 - Fundamentals.md

 ### 1. Static Class:

 A static class in C# is a class that can only contain static members (fields, methods, properties, events, or nested types) and cannot be instantiated.
 Static classes are commonly used to group related utility methods or constants and provide a convenient way to organize and access functionality without the need for object instantiation.
+Static classes cannot be inherited from another class.

 ```csharp
 public static class MathUtility